arungudelli/angularjswiki/content/en/material/menu/index.md

 ### step 1: Import Angular material Menu module

-We can import Menu module (MatMenuModule) in our components ts file or app.module.ts file or some common material module which can be used across the application as explained in angular material tutorial.
+We can import material menu module (MatMenuModule) in our components ts file or app.module.ts file or some common material module which can be used across the application as explained in [angular material tutorial](https://www.angularjswiki.com/material/).

 ```
 import {MatMenuModule} from '@angular/material/menu';